 There are quite a few situations where Dex can come in handy.
 While some people use for office work (with a keyboard and mouse attached) most people use it for mobile-gaming on a bigger screen.

 When connected to an HDMI display, you can use your tablet or phone as a sketchpad or trackpad too.
 It’s helpful for artists.
 Overall, Dex is interesting to use, and when paired with a portable monitor, it can be a great portable workstation.
+You can also follow this guide for some ideas on how to run Windows programs on Dex.

 Fun fact, I came across Samsung Dex when researching topics for this very website.
 The idea was to make a website for portable workstations, hence My Portable Office.